 This option benefits from the ability to clearly badge the operations as ‘UK’, thereby supporting the aspirations of the current government to use our assets and investments more efficiently to maintain the UK’s global standing – contributing to the image of a ‘Global Britain’.
 It also provides support to UK institutions at a time when financial pressures are increasing on research institutions.
 Many UK institutions have strong international research networks as well as experience working overseas.
 The expertise of ALBs and the UK research network can provide excellent evidence upon which governments and private organisations can base their actions.

-The option however is not without costs or risks; It is likely to be costly (£5m is considered likely) and require significant project management (DEFRA) resource to run successfully as a lot of organisations will need to be involved to ensure access to the correct expertise.
+The option however is not without costs or risks; It is likely to be costly (£5m is considered likely) and require significant project management (Defra) resource to run successfully as a lot of organisations will need to be involved to ensure access to the correct expertise.
 As such the programme bears significant coordination risks.
-Due to the lack of international private sector networks it might be that the research is produced and remains in papers, reports and journal articles without specific actions by the private sector or governments as they are uniformed as to how to implement change.
+Due to the lack of international private sector networks it might be that the research is produced and remains in papers, reports and journal articles without specific actions by the private sector or governments as they are uninformed as to how to implement change.
 Perhaps the greatest risk however is the time that this could take to setup.
 A long lead-in time potentially misses the opportunity to ensure that countries are not locked into an unsustainable blue economy by adopting the business as usual or fast recovery COVID pathway, thereby missing one of the key objectives for this programme.

 Assessing this option against the stage one investment criteria, it scores reasonably well: a bespoke programme could be tailored to meet all the investment criteria, but would require significant upfront design work and be costly.
 In addition, it is unlikely that this method of funding (direct to UK institutions) would mobilise additional finance for the evidence work, even though the evidence work could mobilise action and in-kind funding from private organisations .
 Mobilising stakeholders is likely to be on a piecemeal basis as separate institutions operate in different areas meaning there are unable to produce a cohesive whole leading to limited action from stakeholders following the lifetime of the project.